Skateboard Helmet VS Bike Helmet (Tips To Buy Helmets)

 Safety Standards For Bike Helmets

 A few safety regulations are obeyed by bikes.
-Since they’re supervised and tested by the authorised local authorities, these standards are region-specific.
+Since they’re supervised and tested by the authorized local authorities, these standards are region-specific.

 - CPSC: The US Consumer Protection Safety Commission is accountable for enforcing and certifying this standard.
 It is applicable to all bicycle helmets sold in the US.
 According to this standard, a helmet must effectively reduce the impact forces from a 6 foot fall (or about 1000 G) to below (300 G).